AlexCMyers/Memory-Allocator/README.md

 Right now, there is an issue with realloc not preserving memory properly, however the basic allocation and free works well.
 They also right now function at roughly 1.8x the speed of the standard implementations.
 I hope to lower that difference and make my implementations more efficient, after I've fixed the reallocation issue.

+Instructions:
+//TODO: make sure these are correct run make to compile
+Use LD_PRELOAD to set this as default library